-If the current monthly assessment is not received by the Mutual on or before the close of business on the sixteenth (16th) day of the month (or if a special assessment is not received by the Mutual on or before the close of business on the fifteenth (15th) day after it is due), a Reminder Notice is sent to the Member.
+A monthly assessment becomes delinquent if it is not received by the Mutual on or before the close of business on the sixteenth (16th) day of the month (or, for special assessments, if it is not received by the Mutual on or before the close of business on the fifteenth (15th) day after it is due).
+A reminder notice may be sent to the Member.
+It is each Member's responsibility to pay assessments in full each month regardless of whether a reminder notice is received.

-PLEASE NOTE THAT TO BE CONSIDERED TIMELY, THE PAYMENT MUST BE RECEIVED BY THE MUTUAL WITHIN THIS FIFTEEN (15) DAY GRACE PERIOD.
-SIMPLY PLACING THE PAYMENT IN THE MAIL BEFORE THE GRACE PERIOD EXPIRES IS NOT SUFFICIENT.
+TO BE CONSIDERED TIMELY, PAYMENT MUST BE RECEIVED BY THE MUTUAL WITHIN THE FIFTEEN (15) DAY GRACE PERIOD.
+SIMPLY PLACING THE PAYMENT IN THE MAIL BEFORE THE GRACE PERIOD EXPIRES IS INSUFFICIENT.